Skip to main content

 Numbra Game Cover

-Numbra is a single player action adventure game with a horror theme.
+Numbra is a single player and multiplayer action adventure game with horror and post-apocalyptic themes.
 It was developed by DigiPen Europe-Bilbao and was released on May 30, 2025.
 It received positive reviews from players.

 Skip User Reviews